thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 Prep Work
 ---

-Since I've been out of the game for so long I had a ton of prep-work to do.
+Since I've been out of the game for so long, I had a ton of prep-work to do.

 First step: sanitize my 1 gallon fermenters.
 I opted for dry-heat sterilization.
 I accidentally bested the CDC's recommendation for dry-heat sterilization since